lithops-cloud/airflow-plugin/INSTALL.md

 $ pip install apache-airflow
 ```

-### Installing Cloudbutton Plugin
+### Installing Lithops Plugin

-There are two alternatives to install the Cloudbutton toolkit plugin.
+There are two alternatives to install the Lithops plugin.
 Choose one:

 - Install the pugin using the setup.py script:
 ```